matt-dahlgren/casino-simulator/README.md

 making it a nightmare to independently test sections of code, make modifications, or understanding what the code is actually doing.

-## Test Coverage
-Below is our test coverage for our program.
-[INSERT TEST COVERAGE DETAILS HERE ONCE WE'RE FINISHED WITH THEM]

-In our tests, we did not test the visual UI elements as they are best manually tested.
-Unfortunately, our tests don't have perfect coverage as we were crunching the code of our program.
-However, the most important elements are tested.

-## Images
-Insert a bunch of images of us doing things with an explanation of what they are

 ## Contribution
 As this was an assignment done for our CSC207 course and was a demonstration of what we could achieve given the course material, public contributions are closed.
 However, if you wish to make a fork, you can!
 Nothing special is needed